Development Audit Brief

 AAER proxy positives is not evidence that legacy positives have no AAER

-relation; farr AAER support is a separate severity-tail check.
+relation; farr AAER support is a separate high-severity check.

 - Check whether candidate_farr is clearly labeled as not WRDS-verified.